Cirm423/Pipelines/Hi-C/Readme.md

 ## Mode of use

 This pipeline can be used in different ways.
-The main "switches" are found in the fanc section of config.yaml: `merge_groups` at the start of the fanc section and `activate` and `pca_only` in the analysis section.
+The main "switches" are found in the fanc section of config.yaml: `merge_groups` at the start of the fanc section and `activate` in the analysis section.

-- If you only want to get the `.hic` files and do your own analysis and plots, turn off the analysis activation so the pipeline only maps your fastqs and generates the matrix.
+- If you only want to get the `.hic` files and do your own analysis and plots, turn off the analysis activation so the pipeline only maps your fastqs and generates the matrix, either for merged groups or single samples.

 - If you want to analyze your data is advised that you first check how similar your biological replicates are in order to be merged safely.
-To do this, run the pipeline with merge_groups as `False` and pca_only as `True` with the analysis activated.
+To do this, run the pipeline with merge_groups as `False` with the analysis activated.
 In this case, each sample will have its own Hi-C matrix generated and compared by doing a PCA plot.

-- If you are confident in your biological replicates or the PCA looks ok, you can then run the analysis with pca_only as `False` and merge_groups as `True`, which will produce the rest of the analysis.
+- If you are confident in your biological replicates or the PCA looks ok, you can then run the analysis with merge_groups as `True` and the analysis activated, which will perform the rest of the analysis.

-**Do note that Hi-C can be really slow if you use the full genome, so if you are interested only in specific chromosomes or regions, it is better to restrict the pipeline to only map to those regions in the `chr` option of the fanc section.**

 ## Restriction Enzymes